mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-18.md

 # Q4: 🚀 Why Not Use Built-in map() Directly?

-While creating a polyfill is a great learning exercise, in practice, always use the built-in map() for production code because:
+Creating a polyfill is a great learning exercise.
+In practice, always use the built-in map() for production code because:

-    - It’s optimized for performance.
+    - It's optimized for performance.
-    - It’s widely understood by developers.
+    - It's widely understood by developers.
     - It follows the ECMAScript standard.